unoplatform/uno.toolkit.ui/doc/controls/ChipAndChipGroup.md

 # Chip & ChipGroup

+> [!TIP]
+> This guide covers details for `Chip` and `ChipGroup` specifically.
+If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.

 ## Summary
 `Chip` is a control that can be used for selection, filtering, or performing an action from a list.
 `ChipGroup` is a container that can house a collection of `Chip`s.